FALL FY 18 PROGRAM ANNOUNCEMENT

 STATE FISCAL YEAR

 The state’s fiscal year is July 1 – June 30.
-Please use Fiscal Year designation (FY18) in developing your budget and Scope of Work.
+Please use Fiscal Year designation (FY18, FY19 or FY20 as appropriate) in developing your budget and Scope of Work.

 Peer review panels will review proposals based on the following criteria: